solidzone/mailmeteor-landing/_posts/2022-03-22-whats-new-march-2022.md

 {% raw %}Hi {{ firstname }}, {% endraw %}
 ```

 But most of the time, mailing lists aren't completely perfect.
 You might miss the first name of some recipients.
-Or it's the ``{{ company }}`, or any other field that you want to use in your email.
+Or it's the `{%raw%}{{ company }}{%endraw%}`, or any other field that you want to use in your email.
 In these particular cases, we are introducing the concept of "fallback".
 Here's what it looks like:

 ```
 {% raw %}Hi {{ firstname | there }}, {% endraw %}